multifreded/hv20/day18/README.md

 ### Ideas about how everything fits together

-The challenge description says, that Santa not only had a password that he cannot remember but also deleted an important file by accident.
-My suspicion is, that the file Santa deleted was the so called _wrapped passphrase_.
+The challenge description says, that Santa not only had a password that he cannot remember but the ding dong also deleted an important file by accident.
+The suspicion is, that the deleted is a so called _wrapped passphrase_, a vital part of the eCryptfs encryption scheme.
 It contains the actual passphrase needed to decrypt the ecryptfs data.
-The _wrapped passphrase_ file was encrypted with Santa's password.
+The _wrapped passphrase_ file itself was encrypted with Santa's password.

 What needs to be done first is to recover the accidentally lost _wrapped passphrase_-file and secondly to crack the password for the _wrapped passphrase_